gmdeckard/onedrive-ubuntu/README.md

      - `Files.ReadWrite` - Read and write access to user files
      - `Files.ReadWrite.All` - Read and write access to all files user can access
      - `User.Read` - Sign in and read user profile
+     - `offline_access` - Maintain access to data you have given it access to
    - Click "Add permissions"

 3. **Grant Admin Consent** (if using business account):